aleks279/site_marker_assessment/README.md

 Please spend no-more **2 hours on the assignment**.\

 ### Happing coding!
 Looking forward to see what you came up with :)

+## Hints

+We've provided some default users in the db seeds.
+If you want a user that has resources ready to share\
+You can login with

+email: `robertpaulson@example.com`
+password: `testing123`